 - An English qualification (e.g., GCSE, IELTS, TOEFL etc.)

-- Strong research and communication skills, including experience in mixed methods research designs (minimum established competency in either qualitative and/or quantitative methods)
+- Excellent research and communication skills, including experience in mixed methods research designs (minimum established competency in either qualitative and/or quantitative methods)

 - An interest and/or experience in working with vulnerable young people